 The good news is, there are ways to help make good habits stick.

-The best part is, these three simple steps to better habits will help you make better choices as you pursue modeling.
+The best part is, these three simple steps to create better habits will help you make better choices as you pursue modeling.

 And, you can be more certain these habits stay with you for the long term.